Bronx Zoo: Russell B. Aitken Sea Bird Aviary

 The Russell B. Aitken Sea Bird Aviary, which opened on May 17, 1997, is a huge walk-through aviary designed to resemble the Patagonian coast.
 The aviary stands at 60-feet high, occupies 615,000 cubic feet, is supported by five steel arches, and netted with a stainless steel mesh.
 The aviary was built to replace the original De Jur Aviary that opened with the zoo in 1899 and collapsed in a snowstorm in February 1995.
 The exhibit's height and open space allows the residents to soar around above visitor's heads and the fake sea cliff walls allows for more natural nesting and roosting behavior.
 The aviary is home to about 100 birds, most being Inca terns, but also a small colony of Magellanic penguins, grey gulls, and brown pelicans.
-The aviary is also home to the last Guanay cormorant in captivity outside of South America.
+The aviary was also home to the last guanay cormorant in captivity outside of South America.
 In April 2014, four Peruvian pelicans were added to the exhibit, and in January 2015, a pair of ruddy-headed geese were added.

 Tiger Mountain

 Tiger Mountain, which opened on May 15, 2003, is a three-acre exhibit which features Amur tigers and occasionally Malayan tigers, who are usually kept off-exhibit.
 The exhibit has two enclosures with glass viewing, the second of which has a 10,000 gallon pool with underwater viewing.
 Outside of the tigers, the exhibit has multiple interactive displays designed to educate visitors on behavioral enrichment and on the zoo's/WCS' ex-situ and in-situ conservation.

 The exhibit won the AZA Exhibit Award in 2004.
 The zoo has had good breeding successful with both subspecies of tiger, having bred both in 2010.
 Another set of Siberian tiger cubs were born in 2012, and a pair of Malayan tiger cubs were born in 2016.
-A tiger called Nadia tested positive for COVID-19 during the COVID-19 pandemic in New York City.
+One of the tiger cubs named Nadia tested positive for COVID-19 during the COVID-19 pandemic in New York City, but have since recovered from the disease.
 Across from the entrance to Tiger Mountain, a large herd of Père David's deer and a pair of whooper swans can be found.

+Before 2003, this part of the area was once Wolf Wood, and includes a pack of wolves.